-We partnered with Valve to explore how their upcoming controllers might impact how new users might more easily interact in VR.
-Our capstone team of three is very passionate this new technology and helping expand it to all types of users, beyond hard-core gamers.
+We partnered with Valve to explore how their “Knuckles” controllers can improve interactions and the learning curve for new users.
+Our capstone team is very passionate about the possibilities for XR and want to create tools to help diverse people—without compromising the experience for hard-core gamers.
 We presented a set of guidelines and several prototypes of methods to Valve to help new users.

 As I’ve attended VR events, I’ve seen many people who are excited to try VR, but face confusion around new tools and interaction patterns.
 There is a great opportunity to help people from diverse backgrounds learn and enjoy VR.

 Our core goal was: How can we help new users transition to using VR in a way that is natural, immersive, and draws on their existing knowledge of how things work?

 We researched 24 participants from diverse background to understand how they learned and interacted in VR spaces.
 We observed them interacting naturally, put them to the test on specific tasks, and interviewed them We also performed a competitive analysis with a variety of VR and gaming devices and attended VR events to understand new user’s current expectations and frustrations.

 We created journey maps of our two personas to direct our prototyping efforts.
 We saw that Tabithas wanted to go out and explore on their own as soon as possible, while Michaels wanted a little more prompting and step-by-step instructions.